 October: MN Adult & Teen Challenge

 CLC is very active in distributing food to our neighbors.
-The third Thursday of each month is Community Food Share Day.
+The fourth Thursday of each month is Community Food Share Day.
 We will be handing out grocery bags with dinners and lunches for families of four (extra bags for larger families).
-We are now able to offer high quality fish, ground beef, eggs, and orange juice to families as well.
-We will include bags of rice and beans, snacks, and cereal.
-Each bag will also include Vacation Bible School (VBS) in a bag, crafty creative things for your children.
+Each bag will also include crafty creative projects for your children.
 Plus, we will give a birthday kit (cake mix, frosting, candles) for those who have children with an upcoming birthday.

 Grocery bags can be picked up at the rear entrance of the Church.